 But wait a minute Ray, didn’t you say that inflammation caused by endotoxemia raises cholesterol?
 Yes, dear reader, I did.
 The solution to this riddle comes down to the level of gut pathogen translocation.
 In a liver that is responding to chronic levels of gut bacteria, but protected somewhat by saturated fat, LDL cholesterol and triglycerides will rise and HDL fall for the reasons I explained above.

-However, in a liver under a lot of oxidative stress brought about by ingesting lots of polyunsaturated omega-6 oils, not to mention gluten, refined fructose, and alcohol, coupled with reduced intake of liver-protecting saturated and omega-3 fatty acids, total cholesterol production of both HDL and LDL will go down while triglycerides go up.
+However, in a liver under a lot of oxidative stress brought about by ingesting lots of polyunsaturated omega-6 oils, not to mention gluten, refined fructose, and alcohol, coupled with reduced intake of liver-protecting saturated fatty acids, total cholesterol production of both HDL and LDL will go down while triglyceride levels rise.

 This is a graphic of lipoproteins, the vehicles that transport cholesterol and fat throughout the bloodstream.
 Do you see the protein segment attached to the shell and colored purple?
 This is an essential component of all lipoproteins.
 These proteins come in classes labeled A, B, C, D, E, and H with variations within some groups.
 Apolipoprotein B or apo-B proteins are found in chylomicrons (apo-B-48) and VLDL, IDL and LDL cholesterol (apoB-100).
 Apolipoprotein A or apo-A is found in chylomicrons and HDL.
 What is important to take from all of this is that you cannot assemble cholesterol-transporting lipoproteins without them: